spacetelescope/stenv/docs/source/getting_started.rst

 Conda Basics
 ============

-``stenv`` defines Conda environments, which are sets of packages installed together at specific versions.
+``stenv`` defines a Conda environment, a set of packages installed together at specific versions.
 A Conda environment is designed to be isolated from system packages, and can be **activated** (similar to using ``source``) to switch the current context (PATH, environment variables, available binaries, Python installation, etc.) to an isolated instance that is separate from the system.
 This has the advantage of allowing several separate installations of Python packages and other tools without cluttering the system installation, allowing switching between use cases or package contexts at will.
 A Conda client, such as Miniconda, Mamba, or Anaconda, provides the ``conda`` command, which lets you create, manage, and activate new environments.